Luxury itinerary day-by-day

 Avignon to L'Isle sur la Sorgue

-Your walking holiday begins with a short transfer from Avignon station or Marseille airport to Isle sur la Sorgue, one of the prettiest towns in Provence, surrounded by the turquoise waters of the Sorgue river.
+Your walking holiday begins with a short transfer from Avignon station to Isle sur la Sorgue, one of the prettiest towns in Provence, surrounded by the turquoise waters of the Sorgue river.
 Enjoy a stroll along the quayside and a nose around the many antique shops and cafés here.
 Tonight you stay in an intimate guesthouse with dinner included at an acclaimed gourmet restaurant in the centre of town.

 2. Day two